freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/1-textures.md

 1. The top surface, which will occupy most of our texture
 2. The plywood edges, which will be re-used by all edges that we will place on the left side of the texture
-3. The back side of the playfield, that is virtually invisible and mainly ignored.
+3. The back side of the playfield, which is virtually invisible and mainly ignored.

 While often you create your geometry first, and then map the texture onto it, we're going to do it the other way around, which is firstly defining the UV-layout, and then extruding the geometry based on that.
 This will give us perfectly accurate mapping.

 The best way of doing this is to load your playfield scan, extend the canvas to the left, add the plywood texture, and save the result to a new file.

-So let's start!
+So, let's start!

 ## Albedo Texture

 We start by creating a plywood texture for the edges.
-Check the dimensions of your playfield scan, and create a new file with the same height (it's 6750 pixels in our example).
+Check the dimensions of your playfield scan and create a new file with the same height (it's 6750 pixels in our example).
 Then, get a photo from the edge of some plywood, copy it a few times to get the whole height, and paint with a blurry brush on a mask to make the copies seamless.
 Add some contrast if necessary and save it as `plywood.png`.

 ![Plywood edge](plywood-rotated.jpg)
 <small><i>The plywood edge texture.
 Get the original [here](plywood.png) or an alternative [here](plywood2.jpg).</i></small>